brandonyee-cs/brandonyee-cs/README.md

 - 👀 I’m interested in Computer Science.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on any simple Python projects.
-- 📫 How to reach me @ brandonyee.nyc@gmail.com
+- 📫 How to reach me: @ brandonyee.nyc@gmail.com or [LinkedIn](https://www.linkedin.com/in/brandon-yee-0b335a284/)